 The Writers Work Text Editor

-The second nonsensical selling point of becoming a member of this site is that you get to use the Writers Work text editor, which looks a little something like this:
+The second nonsensical selling point of becoming a member is you get to use the Writers Work text editor, which looks a little something like this:

 What’s so special about this text editor vs. the likes of Google Docs or Microsoft Word?
 Well, as you’re writing your article you’ll be able to see a live word count and overall readability score.